Opioid Use Disorder (Addiction) is a Growing Problem

 A Holistic Approach To Opioid Detox

 Our Detox Program lasts only 30-days but we feel that is a thorough introduction to the process of recovery and a great value.
-As noted above, medical and psychiatric treatment are complemented by Peer Coaching, education and professional counseling.
+As noted above, medical and psychiatric treatment is complemented by Peer Coaching, education, and professional counseling.
 In addition to this wide range of programming, we also offer a family program for concerned loved ones.

 The Time For Recovery is Now

 According to the U.S. Department of Health and Human Services, nearly 2 million Americans now suffer from opioid use disorder.
 Young lives are continually lost as the overdose rate continues to climb, clearly worsened by the Covid-19 Pandemic.
 Most of all, overdose is only the dramatic tip of the misery caused by addiction all over the world, for patients and their families.
 If you find yourself in a situation like this, know that you are not alone.

 You should not wait to seek professional help.
 Our knowledgeable doctors and compassionate staff will provide you with the treatment you need to achieve sobriety.
 We offer medication and other resources that you may use to break the dangerous cycle of addiction.